hirosystems/stacks-subnets/docs/feature-guides/trust-models.md

 ## Overview

-The current implementation of subnets uses a federated system of miners.
+The current subnet implementation uses a federated system of miners.
 This federation is fully-trusted, but future work on subnets will explore alternative trust models.

-In a fully federated trusted model:
+In this fully-trusted federation model:

-- Miners are responsible for issuing subnet blocks.
+- The federation is responsible for issuing subnet blocks.
-- Users can validate, but subnet miners control withdrawals.
+- Users can validate these blocks, but the subnet's federation still controls the blocks.
-- Trust can be federated with a 2-phase commit and BFT protocol for miner block issuance.
+- Each block must be signed by a majority of the federation
-- Federation requires a majority of miners to approve withdrawals.
+- Federation signatures are validated on the L1 chain